Vedanta Shares Fall 4% as Government Intensifies Opposition to Demerger Plan

 *this image is generated using AI for illustrative purposes only.

-Vedanta Limited , a leading diversified natural resources company, is moving forward with its corporate restructuring plans as the National Company Law Tribunal (NCLT) schedules a hearing for the company's demerger petition on October 8.
-This development marks a significant step in Vedanta's ongoing efforts to streamline its operations and potentially unlock value for shareholders.
+Vedanta Limited , a leading diversified natural resources company, continues to navigate its corporate restructuring plans as the Mumbai branch of the National Company Law Tribunal (NCLT) defers the hearing for the company's demerger petition to October 8.
+This development marks another step in Vedanta's ongoing efforts to streamline its operations and potentially unlock value for shareholders.

 Demerger Petition Hearing